0YuLei0/scONE-seq-data-processing/DNA_related/README.md

 ```
 This function output a list object with Segmentation result and CNV result (assuming ploidy to be 2).
 Segmentation result is also a list object, which contains Segmentation result from "copynumber" and mergeLevels result from "aCGH".
-## Get bin-level allele freguency with CHISEL
+## Get bin-level allele frequency with CHISEL
 We used CHISEL to get scDNA allele frequency information (https://github.com/raphael-group/chisel).
-1. With counts-based CNVs, we could distinguish normal cells and malignent cells.
+1. With counts-based CNVs, we could distinguish normal cells and malignant cells.
 2. Prepare phased germline SNPs (normal cells were combined for germline SNPs calling).
-SNPs were identified with your favorate mutation caller (we simpliy used bcftools).
+SNPs were identified with your favorite mutation caller (we simply used bcftools).
 Followed the instruction of CHISEL, these SNPs were phased with Michigan Imputation Server (https://imputationserver.sph.umich.edu/index.html#!pages/home).
 ```
 ## From Michigan Imputation Server, you should get phased VCF fow each chromsome
 ## Filter and combine them